mlampert/Machinekit-Workbench/README.md

 There are currently 4 interfaces available:
 * Hud     ...
 Head Up Display of coordinates and tool in the 3d view
-* Setup   ... jogging and setting the coordinate offset
+* Jog     ... jogging and setting the coordinate offset
 * Execute ... load, run/pause/stop Path Jobs in MK
 * MDI     ... console interface to issue MDI commands